MolSSI/zenopy/docs/quick_start.rst

     [ZENODO]
     my_token = <token-generated-from-Zenodo-account>

-If you do not remember how to create a token from your Zenodo account, see :ref:`here <user_guide_client>`.
+If you do not know how to create a token from your Zenodo account, see :ref:`here <cli_token>`.

 Working with the Existing Depositions
 =====================================